Zionism as settler colonialism: 1960s

+Upon Israel's occupation of the Old City of Jerusalem in the 1967 Arab-Israeli War, Israeli bulldozers cleared what had been the Mughrabi Quarter, creating the Western Wall Plaza.
+Scholars have discussed such moves as examples of Israel's Judaization of Jerusalem and Israeli settler colonialism.

-One early analysis was that of Palestinian writer Fayez Sayegh in his 1965 essay "Zionist Colonialism in Palestine", which was unusual for the pre-1967 era in specifying Zionism as a form of settler colonialism.
-Sayegh later drafted the UN's "Zionism is racism" resolution.
-After Israel assumed control of the whole Mandatory Palestine in 1967, settler-colonial analyses became prominent among Palestinians.
-Sayegh argues that Zionists originally formed a "settler-community" during the first fifteen years of Zionist colonization (1882-1897) before fulfilling what had been their aspiration from the outset: to form a "settler-state" (pp.2-3).
+One early analysis was that of Palestinian writer Fayez Sayegh in his 1965 essay "Zionist Colonialism in Palestine", which, according to Moshe Behar and the editors of Settler Colonial Studies, was unusual for the pre-1967 era in specifying Zionism as a form of settler colonialism, although it does not use the specific term.
+Sayegh argues that Zionists originally formed a "settler-community" during the first fifteen years of Zionist colonization (1882–1897) before fulfilling what had been their aspiration from the outset: to form a "settler-state".

+By imitating the colonial ventures of the ‘Gentile nations’ among whom Jews lived, the ‘Jewish nation’ could send its own colonists into a piece of Afro-Asian territory, establish a settler-community, and, in due course, set up its own state– not, indeed, as an imperial outpost of a metropolitan home-base, but as a home-base in its own right, upon which the entire ‘Jewish nation’ would sooner or later converge from all over the world.
+‘Jewish nationalism’ would thus fulfil itself through the process ofcolonisation, which other European nations had utilised for empire-building.
+For, Zionism, then, colonisation would be the instrument of nation-building, not the by-product of an already-fulfilled nationalism.

 For Sayegh, the "special character" of "Zionist colonization" distinguishing it from European colonization was three-fold: (1) the latter was driven "either by economic or by politico-imperialist motives: they had gone either in order to accumulate fortunes by means of privileged and protected exploitation of immense natural resources, or in order to prepare the ground for (or else aid and abet) the annexation of those coveted territories by imperial European governments", whereas Zionism was animated by the desire to attain nationhood; (2) other European settlers could co-exist with natives, but Zionism was incompatible with the continued existence of a native population; (3) other settlers were protected by their imperial metropole, while Zionism was at the mercy not only of local opposition but also Ottoman opposition.
-This third element, he argued, led the Zionists into alliance with British imperialism (pp.6-9).
+This third element, he argued, led the Zionists into alliance with British imperialism.

 In 1967, the French historian Maxime Rodinson published Israel: A Colonial Settler-State? (originally published in French).
 In it, he describes Europe as a whole as the metropole of Israeli settler colonialism.
 Rodinson had probably read Sayegh's work as his 1965 booklet had been translated into English and French.

+After Israel assumed control of the whole Mandatory Palestine in 1967, settler-colonial analyses became prominent among Palestinians.